Naymul24/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+- **Delivery Date:** Adding Delivery Date Information Column

+The app.py was modified alongside the orders.html file to incorporate a new feature – the addition of a delivery date information column to the application.
+The changes were made to enhance the functionality of the application and provide users with valuable information about delivery timelines.

+Steps:
+- A new feature branch was created to implement the additional coding.
+This branch isolated the code changes required to the include the delivery date column
+- Both files were modified so a delivery date column was added.
+- The file was then reverted back to without the delivery date column as this was not needed anymore using the commit hash.

+While the feature was reverted due to specific considerations, the documentation should stress the potential for future use and the importance of understanding the feature for ongoing development or enhancements.

 ## Getting Started

 ### Prerequisites